Craig Biggio: High school

 Craig Biggio graduated from Kings Park High School in Kings Park, New York, where he excelled as a multi-sport varsity athlete.
-Most notably, after the 1983 season Biggio was awarded the Hansen Award, which recognized him as being the best football player in Suffolk County.
-However, Biggio's passion lay with baseball, such that he turned down football scholarships for the opportunity to play baseball for Seton Hall University.
+After the 1983 season Biggio was awarded the Hansen Award, which recognized him as being the best football player in Suffolk County.
+Biggio turned down football scholarships for the opportunity to play baseball for Seton Hall University.

 College career

 Although Biggio was an infielder, Seton Hall coach Mike Sheppard switched him to catcher because the team was in need of one.
 In 1986, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 Biggio was an All-American baseball player at Seton Hall, where he played with other future Major League Baseball stars Mo Vaughn and John Valentin.
 Biggio, Vaughn and Valentin, along with Marteese Robinson, were featured in the book The Hit Men and the Kid Who Batted Ninth by David Siroty, which chronicled their rise from college teammates to the major leagues.

 Biggio was selected by the Houston Astros in the first round (22nd overall) of the 1987 draft.
 Biggio remains Seton Hall's leader in triples, second in runs scored, and is in the top 10 in 18 other single-season and career categories.
 In 1996, Biggio was inducted into the Seton Hall Hall of Fame and had his number 44 retired in 2012.